 Fiske plc is a limited company incorporated in Great Britain and registered in England and Wales, company number 02248663.
 The address of its registered office and principal place of business are disclosed in the Company Information page of the Financial Statements.

 The principal activities of the Company are described in the Directors' Report.

 Adoption of new and revised standards

-In the current year, the following new and revised Standards and Interpretations have been adopted and have affected the amounts reported in these financial statements.
+In the current year, no new or revised Standards and Interpretations have been adopted.